Phil Spector (film): Script

-Mamet drew on court transcripts for portions of the film, and the movie discusses key pieces of evidence that actually were used at Spector's trial.
-In 2013 interviews, Mamet asserted that "none of the facts in the case have been misrepresented...none of the testimony has been misrepresented" and that the film quotes actual court documents verbatim.
-However, Mamet also claimed that Phil Spector is otherwise "purposefully hypothetical," that in the film "almost everything is hypothetical," and that "the reason it's not a true story is that that didn't happen."
+Mamet drew on court transcripts for portions of the film, and the movie discusses key pieces of evidence that were actually used at Spector's trial.
+In 2013 interviews, Mamet asserted that "none of the facts in the case have been misrepresented. ...none of the testimony has been misrepresented", and that the film quotes actual court documents verbatim.

+However, Mamet also claimed that Phil Spector is otherwise "purposefully hypothetical", that in the film, "almost everything is hypothetical", and that "the reason it's not a true story is that that didn't happen".
 He explained that Phil Spector is "a fiction about what might happen backstage at the defense team if I were the lead defense attorney.
 I would say, okay, here are the facts, here's what I think we should do; here's an alternative version that makes sense to me."

-Mamet said his script addresses the question, "'How might the facts suggest reasonable doubt to a jury of 12 people?'
-Which is very, very different, of course — and this is the point of the film — from innocence."
-Both Mamet and Mirren said that Phil Spector is a mythological story, which Mamet said is about the fictional version of Linda Kenney Baden "coming to grips with the notion of what is reasonable doubt and what is prejudice."
+Mamet said that his script addresses the question, "'How might the facts suggest reasonable doubt to a jury of 12 people?'
+Which is very, very different, of course—and this is the point of the film—from innocence."
+Both Mamet and Mirren said that Phil Spector is a mythological story, which Mamet said is about the fictional version of Linda Kenney Baden "coming to grips with the notion of what is reasonable doubt and what is prejudice".

-Mamet called Spector "a fascinating speaker, and like a lot of us autodidacts, he was very interesting to listen to, because his mind ranged wide and unfettered by any system."
-The dialogue he made up for the fictional Spector in the movie represented Mamet writing in the way he believed Spector spoke.
+Mamet called Spector "a fascinating speaker, and like a lot of us autodidacts, he was very interesting to listen to, because his mind ranged wide and unfettered by any system".
+The dialogue that he made up for the fictional Spector in the movie represents Mamet writing in the way that he believed Spector spoke.